On This Page

 How do you calculate the volume of a cone?

 Use V = (1/3)πr²h.
-Square the radius, multiply by height and pi, then divide by 3.
+Square the radius, multiply by the height and pi, then divide by 3.
+For a cone with radius 4 in and height 9 in: V = (1/3) × 3.14159 × 16 × 9 ≈ 150.8 in³.

 Can I calculate cone volume from diameter?

 Yes.
-Divide the diameter by 2 to get radius, then use V = (1/3)πr²h.
+Divide the base diameter by 2 to get the radius, then apply V = (1/3)πr²h.
+A cone with base diameter 10 cm has radius 5 cm.

 How do I calculate the volume of a truncated cone?